Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 \textbf{Time reversal in learning problems.} Time reversal is a tool that has been utilized with success in various modern quantum experiments~\cite{garttner2017measuring,mi2021information,braumuller2022probing,colombo2022time,li2023improving}.
 In learning tasks, the intuitive power of time reversal is its ability to ``refocus'' the evolution of a physical system, enhancing the signal of important many-body correlations that might only manifest at late time scales~\cite{schuster2023learning}.
 Theoretically, superpolynomial separations have been established between learning protocols with and without access to time-reversal dynamics.
 Cotler, Schuster, and Mohseni~\cite{cotler2023information} considered the task of distinguishing whether a Haar-random unitary was sampled from $\U(2^n)$ or $\U(2^{n/2}) \otimes \U(2^{n/2})$.
 Meanwhile, Schuster, Haferkamp, and Huang~\cite{schuster2024random} gave the task of distinguishing between two different classes of pseudorandom quantum circuits.
 In both cases, it was proven that no time-forward experiment can solve these tasks in polynomial time, but protocols using time-reversed dynamics to probe out-of-time-ordered correlators (OTOCs) can solve them very efficiently.

-In our work, we do not use time reversal to probe OTOCs, but rather to implement quantum simulation techniques like the quantum singular value transformation (QSVT)~\cite{gilyen2019quantum}.
+In our work, we do not use time reversal to probe OTOCs, but rather to implement quantum simulation techniques, namely the quantum singular value transformation (QSVT)~\cite{gilyen2019quantum}.
 In a similar spirit to the works discussed above, we observe that our time-reversed protocol can nearly reach the Heisenberg limit, while our time-forward algorithm does not surpass the standard quantum limit.
 However, as we do not consider lower bounds in this paper, we do not establish analogous separations for the sparse Hamiltonian learning problem.\\

-\textbf{Indistiguishable particles.} We have restricted attention to many-qubit systems, although we note that there has been some progress on learning bosonic~\cite{li2024heisenberg} and fermionic~\cite{ni2024quantum,mirani2024learning} Hamiltonians.
+\textbf{Indistinguishable particles.} We have restricted attention to many-qubit systems, although we note that there has been some progress on learning bosonic~\cite{li2024heisenberg} and fermionic~\cite{ni2024quantum,mirani2024learning} Hamiltonians.
 However, these algorithms only consider Hubbard models, and they cannot perform structure learning due to their use of the Hamiltonian reshaping strategy of \cite{huang2023learning}.
-Conversely, it is interesting to point out that our results can be applied to these systems under an appropriate qubit mapping.
+Conversely, it is interesting to point out that our results can be applied to these systems under an appropriate mapping to qubits.
 For instance, we immediately get an efficient learning algorithm for any fermionic Hamiltonian with at most polynomially many interaction terms.
-This is true even if one uses the nonlocal Jordan--Wigner transformation~\cite{jordanwigner} to represent the fermions as qubits.
+This is true even if one uses the nonlocal Jordan--Wigner transformation~\cite{jordanwigner} to represent the fermions with qubits, as our techniques have no dependence on the locality of the Pauli terms.